Seizure Medications and Pregnancy

 - Selenium and zinc, contained in a multivitamin with minerals, also may be of some benefit.

-- Women with epilepsy on certain seizure medications may also be asked to take Vitamin K in the last month of pregnancy to prevent rare bleeding complications in the newborn.
+- Women with epilepsy on certain anti-seizure medications may also be asked to take Vitamin K in the last month of pregnancy to prevent rare bleeding complications in the newborn.

 What Else Can I Do?